-As explained more fully in the statement of directors' responsibilities, the directors are responsible for the preparation of the financial statements which give a true and fair view.
+As explained more fully in the statement of directors' responsibilities, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable Isle of Man company law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.
+Those standards require us to comply with the Financial Reporting Council's (FRC's) Ethical Standards for Auditors.